 BRAEDEN PAUL-mandolin, lead & harmony vocals

 Braeden Paul was born on September 25, 1995 in Baton Rouge, LA.
 He discovered music through his Dad and Grandpa.
 Both men exposed him to the sounds of Bluegrass and other forms of Acoustic Roots music through playing instruments around the house and also playing tons of different albums.
 While he enjoyed just about everything he heard, he particularly loved the sound of bluegrassers such as Jimmy Martin, Doyle Lawson, Ralph Stanley and Bill Monroe.
 Braeden began to attempt playing instruments at an early age, but at the age of 15 he discovered that he had a knack for playing mandolin.
 Just three years later, Braeden found himself performing with both Blackland Grass & Blue Valley Tradition.
 Shortly after graduating high school, he started playing mandolin and singing harmony with Philip Ferguson & Texas True.
 During his time with the band he played all over Texas & Oklahoma and appeared on the studio album, Old Danville Road which was produced by Grammy Award Winner, Brad Davis.
-Braeden has also made guest appearances with different bands including Michael Cleveland & Flamekeeper, The Homestead Pickers and the Missouri Boatride Bluegrass Band.
-Braeden currently makes his home in Plano, TX.
-When not performing, he works as a booking agent for multiple different Bluegrass acts.
-Learn more by visiting B. Paul Entertainment.
+Braeden has also made guest appearances with different artists such as Michael Cleveland & Flamekeeper, The Homestead Pickers and the Missouri Boatride Bluegrass Band.
+He currently makes his home in Plano, TX.
+When not performing, Braeden works as a booking agent for different touring bluegrass bands.
+For more info on that, visit the B. Paul Entertainment website.

 ROBBY PAUL-guitar, lead & harmony vocals